MAGA Country | A Novel

-by Jack Hamerstone, Author/Contributor
+by Lorie Denison, Author/Contributor

 For we are opposed around the world by a monolithic and ruthless conspiracy that relies primarily on covert means for expanding its sphere of influence — on infiltration instead of invasion, on subversion instead of elections, on intimidation instead of free choice, on guerrillas by night instead of armies by day.
 It is a system which has conscripted vast human and material resources into the building of a tightly knit, highly efficient machine that combines military, diplomatic, intelligence, economic, scientific, and political operations.

-Influences for the Novella
+Influences for the Novel

 I realized that it would be difficult to frame a story around Q alone.
 My characters had to have interesting lives outside of what Q is about.

-Back to the question: why did I decide to write the book?
+Back to the question: why did I decide to write the novel?
 I realized that one reason I’m interested in Q is that I’m fascinated by the folks who believe in Q. I’ve become an analyst of the QAnon Patriot Community, and I wanted to mine a story from my observations.

-Jack Hamerstone is an author published by Fugitive Poets Press and a Contributor to The Artisan Life blog.
-His novels include MAGA Country | The World's First MAGA Novel, and PING PONG | A Conspiracy Thriller.
+Lorie Denison is an author published by Fugitive Poets Press and a Contributor to The Artisan Life blog.